buchgr/bazel-remote/README.md

 # Alternatively, you can use simple authentication:
 #htpasswd_file: path/to/.htpasswd

+# If tls_ca_file or htpasswd_file are specified, you can choose
+# whether or not to allow unauthenticated read access:
+#allow_unauthenticated_reads: false

 # If specified, bazel-remote should exit after being idle
 # for this long.
 Time units can be one of: "s", "m", "h".